Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Conclusion

-(a) is true as entropy for discrete random variables is always positive.
+where (b) is true as entropy for discrete random variables is always positive.
 The three sub-expressions are independently bounded.
-The first sub-expression is $H(Y_1^N) \leq \sum_{i = 1}^N H(Y_{1i})$ due to chain rule and removing conditioning.
+The first sub-expression satisfies $H(Y_1^N) = \sum_{i = 1}^N H(Y_{1i}|Y_{1}^{i-1}) \leq \sum_{i = 1}^N H(Y_{1i})$ due to the chain rule of entropy followed by the fact that removing conditioning does not reduce entropy.
 The second sub-expression is bounded as follows:

 Observe the following: